-On average, listings lease in the $20's per square foot per year.
-The Strip District submarket is going through a a rise in rates.
-In the last 3 months, the median rate went up $29 per sqft per year.
+Most listings are in the $30's per square foot per year.
+The Strip District region is experiencing a a boost in rates.
+In the last 3 months, the median rate rose $32 per sqft per year.

-Compared to the rest of the Pittsburgh market, the Strip District region has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Pittsburgh market, the Strip District region has more expensive rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 6 listings have come on the market, which means spaces are probably leasing quickly.
+In the last 90 days, 6 listings have been posted online, which means new listings most likley are leasing quickly.
 You'll want to be prepared to make an offer immediately.
+About 50% of the office spaces in the Strip District are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 12,120 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this region are close to 3 floors.
-Most buildings in this market were built in 1978 and are Class B.
+Even though the median size is 11,230 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this region are close to 3 stories.
+Most buildings in this area were built in 1983 and are Class B.

-A large portion of this region is residential, but there's plenty of office_space.
-Waste services is the dominant industry in this region.
-Commute by walking is the most popular way to get to work amongst Strip District residents.
+A large portion of this market is residential, but there's plenty of office_space.
+Waste services is the dominant industry in this area.
+Commute by walking is the most popular way to get to work amongst Strip District occupants.
 Commuting around 20 minutes a day is the norm for those who opt to reside in this part of town.